 The square-rolled edges look modern and add strength to the pan so it resists warping, while the edge also provides a secure grip for easy removal from the oven.
-The pan is dishwasher safe, but hand washing is a snap because of the coating.
+The pan is dishwasher safe, but hand-washing is a snap because of the coating.

 After you fall in love with this pan, you can buy more pieces of bakeware with the same features for a complete set.
 Every piece has dimension markings, so you’ll know that you’ve got the right size pan for your recipe.
-Just note that, as some reviewers point out, the measurements are of the outside of the pans (including the sizable rims).
+Just note that, as some reviewers point out, the measurements are of the outside of the pans (including their sizable rims).

 Very large surface area